-Except where a variance has been granted pursuant to section 61.12, CAFOs must achieve the following effluent limitations: [Eff.
-12/30/2007]
+Except where a variance has been granted pursuant to section 61.12, CAFOs must achieve the following effluent limitations:

+(a) All Existing CAFOs

-- (a) Existing Operations [Eff.
-12/30/2007] - (i) Effluent Limitations for existing Large Horse and Sheep CAFOs There shall be no discharge of process wastewater into surface water except as follows: whenever precipitation causes an overflow of process wastewater from a production area designed, constructed, operated, and maintained to contain all manure and process wastewater, including the runoff and direct precipitation from a 25-year, 24-hour storm, at minimum, any process wastewater pollutants in the overflow may be discharged into surface water. - (ii) Effluent Limitations for existing duck CAFOs Discharges resulting from production areas at dry lot and wet lot duck CAFOs with 5,000 or more ducks shall achieve the following effluent limitations:
+- (i) Effluent Limitations for existing Large Horse and Sheep CAFOs There shall be no discharge of process wastewater into surface water except as follows: whenever precipitation causes an overflow of process wastewater from a production area designed, constructed, operated, and maintained to contain all manure and process wastewater, including the runoff and direct precipitation from a 25-year, 24-hour storm, at minimum, any process wastewater pollutants in the overflow may be discharged into surface water. - (ii) Effluent Limitations for existing duck CAFOs Discharges resulting from production areas at dry lot and wet lot duck CAFOs with 5,000 or more ducks shall achieve the following effluent limitations:

-Regulated Parameter Maximum Daily 1 Maximum Monthly Average 1 Maximum Daily 2
+Regulated Parameter Maximum Daily 1 Maximum Monthly Average 1 Maximum Daily 2 Maximum Monthly Average 2

-BOD 5 3.66 2.0 1.66
+BOD 5 3.66 2.0 1.66 0.91

-Fecal coliform (3) (3) (3)
+Fecal coliform (3) (3) (3) (3)

-- 1 Pounds per 1000 ducks.

-- 2 Kilograms per 1000 ducks.

-- 3 Not to exceed MPN of 400 per 100 ml at any time.

-- (iii) Effluent Limitations for existing Large Dairy Cow, Cattle, Swine, Poultry, and Veal Calf CAFOs [Eff.
-12/30/2007] - (A) Production areas Except as provided in paragraphs (iii)(A)(I) and (iii)(A)(II) of this section, there shall be no discharge of manure or process wastewater into surface water from the production area.
-These Large CAFOs shall attain the limitations and requirements of this section 61.17(6)(a)(iii)(A) as of the date of permit coverage. - Whenever precipitation causes an overflow of manure or process wastewater, pollutants in the overflow may be discharged into surface water provided:
+- 1 Pounds per 1000 ducks. - 2 Kilograms per 1000 ducks. - 3 Not to exceed MPN of 400 per 100 ml at any time. - (iii) Effluent Limitations for existing Large Dairy Cow, Cattle, Swine, Poultry, and Veal Calf CAFOs - (A) Production areas Except as provided in paragraphs (iii)(A)(I) and (iii)(A)(II) of this section, there shall be no discharge of manure or process wastewater into surface water from the production area.
+These Large CAFOs shall attain the limitations and requirements of this section 61.17(6)(a)(iii)(A) as of the date of permit coverage. - (I) Whenever precipitation causes an overflow of manure or process wastewater, pollutants in the overflow may be discharged into surface water provided: - The production area is designed, constructed, operated, and maintained to contain all manure and process wastewater, including the runoff and direct precipitation from a 25-year, 24hour storm, at minimum; and, - The production area is operated in accordance with the production area best management practices specified in section 61.17(8)(f)(ii), and the records specified in section 61.17(8)(c), below. - (II) Where a CAFO has requested and the Division has approved effluent limitation based upon site-specific alternative technologies, pursuant to section 61.17(7)(a), below. - (B) Land application areas Discharges from land application areas are subject to the following requirements.
+Existing Large Dairy Cow, Cattle, Swine, Poultry, and Veal Calf CAFOs shall attain the limitations and requirements of this section 61.17(6)(a)(iii)(B) or upon the date of permit coverage.

-the production area is designed, constructed, operated, and maintained to contain all manure and process wastewater, including the runoff and direct precipitation from a 25-year, 24-hour storm, at minimum; and, 2) the production area is operated in accordance with the production area best management practices specified in section 61.17(8)(f)(vii), and the records specified in section 61.17(8)(c)(i), (ii), and (iii) below. - (II) Where a CAFO has requested and the Division has approved effluent limitation based upon site-specific alternative technologies, pursuant to section 61.17(7)(a), below. - (B) Land application areas Discharges from land application areas are subject to the following requirements.
-Existing Large Dairy Cow, Cattle, Swine, Poultry, and Veal Calf CAFOs shall attain the limitations and requirements of this section 61.17(6)(a)(iii)(B) by February 27, 2009, or upon the date of permit coverage, whichever is later.
-[Eff.
-12/30/2007] - (I) Develop and implement the nutrient management plan specified in section 61.17(8)(b), and the best management practices specified in section 61.17(8)(b)(x). - (II) Maintain a complete copy of the information for the best management practices required by section 61.17(8)(b)(x), and the records specified at sections 61.17(8)(c), (c)(i), and (c)(iv). - (iv) Small and Medium CAFOs Effluent limitations for these CAFOs shall be determined by the Division using Best Professional Judgment. - (b) New Source Operations
+- (I) Develop and implement the nutrient management plan specified in section 61.17(8)(b), and the best management practices specified in section 61.17(8)(b)(x). - (II) Maintain a complete copy of the information for the best management practices required by section 61.17(8)(b)(x), and the records specified at sections 61.17(8)(c), (c)(i), and (c)(iv). - (iv) Small and Medium CAFOs Effluent limitations for these CAFOs shall be determined by the Division using Best Professional Judgment. - (b) New Source CAFOs